HafizFasih/icp-book/icp-book/docs/part2-history/06-congress-ministries-1937-39.md

 - No protection was provided to Muslim religious activities

 :::warning
-This was systematic religious persecution using state power - a fundamental violation of religious freedom and minority rights.
+This was organized religious persecution using state power - a basic violation of religious freedom and minority rights.
 :::

 ### 2. Educational Policies and Language Imposition